Mindfulness and healthy skin go hand-in-hand. Relaxation and lowering stress are one of the secrets for younger-looking skin.

 Start practicing mindfulness each day

-When you consider that the average American adult consumes 13+ hours of media per day via TVs and gadgets, and the studies connecting stress, unhappiness, loneliness and accelerated aging, don’t you think it’s time to cultivate a little rejuvenating mindfulness?
+When you consider that the average American adult consumes 13+ hours of media per day via screens and gadgets, and the studies connecting stress, unhappiness, loneliness and accelerated aging, don’t you think it’s time to cultivate a little rejuvenating mindfulness (for healthy skin!)?

 There are several ways to begin living a more mindful life – and your healthy skin will thank you for it.
 These include: